micahpaul/micahpaul.github.io/equip/expectations.md

 - **More creative.** The human urge to create is one of the ways we're created in God's image.
 As we practice creating beautiful and interesting things, we become better at living out the *imago Dei* stamped within us.

 ## How is the class structured?
-This is a class in writing and English literature.
+This is a class in writing poetry and fiction.
 As such, I place a lot of emphasis on both reading and writing:
 - **Reading**:
-  - I'm asking students to read at least one short story or essay per week.
-Some stories may be longer than others, but I don't think I've assigned anything longer than about 40 pages.
-  - I give a 5-minute, 5-point reading quiz at the start of each class for accountability and to refresh my students' memories about what we read.
-  - Students are encouraged to submit quiz questions.
-Any who do so may earn 1 extra credit point for the week.
+  - Each week, we will read poetry, fiction, and/or writing instruction with an aim of improving our writing
+  - Immersing yourself in good writing is **essential** if you want to become a good writer yourself
+  - Imitation may or may not be the sincerest form of flattery, but it is certainly a good way to begin your writing adventure... and in order to imitate, you have to read!
 - **Writing**:
-  - Each week, I ask my students to submit **either** a short essay about the weekly readings **or** a short piece of creative writing.
-  - I provide weekly writing prompts that students may choose from in writing their papers.
-The first half of the semester will be primarily "English essay" assignments, and the latter half will be primarily creative.
-  - The papers should be submitted before the beginning of class if possible.
+  - Each week, I will ask you to sit down for 30 minutes and get as much writing done as possible, guided by weekly prompts
-  - I prefer that the papers be submitted by e-mail, since this makes it easier for me to read, comment on, and return them in a timely manner.
-I prefer for them to share these as Google Docs documents, but e-mailed Word Documents (.docx format) can also work well.
+  - Please submit your creative writing by e-mail, since this makes it easier for me to read, comment on, and return them in a timely manner.
+I prefer for you to share them as Google Docs documents, but e-mailed Word Documents (.docx format) can also work well
   - I will comment in passing on mechanical issues such as spelling or punctuation, but my real focus is to find:
     - One thing the student does really well in the piece, and
     - One thing the student could work on or consider more deeply
   - I typically give 5 points for weekly papers that are turned in and 0 points for papers that are not turned in.
 (If something has been turned in but does not meet minimal standards, it may receive fewer points.)
-  - At the end of the semester, I will give a longer, 100-point writing assignment of between 5 and 7 pages.
-I will allow students to choose either a more "English essay" option or a creative writing option.

 ## A Word About Grades
 I don't really like grades, so I try not to focus very much on them.
 With that said, I will provide semester grades comprised of three elements: